wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 J. McGinn, M. Frampton, P. McClement, and S. Mahoney for data collection, management, and logistics.
 We thank T. Bergerud and S.
 Mahoney for their vision in initiating much of the work on caribou in Newfoundland.
-Funding for this study was provided by a Vanier Canada Graduate Scholarship to QMRW and a NSERC Discovery Grant to EVW.
+Funding for this study was provided by a National Sciences and Engineering Research Council (NSERC) Vanier Canada Graduate Scholarship to QMRW, NSERC Canda Graduate Scholarship to JGH, and a NSERC Discovery Grant to EVW.
+We respectfully acknowledge the territory in which data were collected and analyzed as the ancestral homelands of the Beothuk, and the island of Newfoundland as the ancestral homelands of the Mi’kmaq and Beothuk.

-## References
+## Literature Cited